rogersdba/SQL-SERVER-DAILY-HEALTH-CHECK/README.md

 SCRIPT 2: Step2_Daily_Sql_Health_Check_Insert
 1. Insert the current day health check records into the health check tables.
 You can run this job manually or add the script to a sql jobs.
-2. The script also delete records that older than 14 days.
-You can change the delete records date
+2. The script also delete records that are older than 14 days.
+You can change the delete records date.

 SCRIPT 3: Step3_Daily_Sql_Health_Check_Job
-1. Create a Sql Server job that execute script 2.
+1. Create a Sql Server job that execute script 2.(Optional)

+SCRIPT 4: Step4_QUERY_DAILY_HEALTH_CHECK_TABLES
-SCRIPT 4: Run select statements to view the daily sql server health check records.
+1. Run select statements to view the daily sql server health check records.